szermatt/mistty/docs/source/usage.rst

    pair: map; mistty-mode-map

-To bind keys only in the terminal zone, bind them to :code:`mistty-prompt-map`.
-To bind keys in both zones, bind them to :code:`mistty-mode-map`.
+To bind keys only in the terminal zone, bind them to ``mistty-prompt-map``.
+To bind keys in both zones, bind them to ``mistty-mode-map``.
 See examples below.

 The following commands are useful to send key sequences to the current shell or program controlling the terminal:

 .. index:: pair: command; mistty-send-key

-  - The command :code:`mistty-send-key`, called interactively,
+mistty-send-key : command
-    forwards the key it was called from.
-It is meant to be bound to the shell key bindings you want to work in the terminal zone map, :code:`mistty-prompt-map`.
+    Called interactively, this command forwards the key it was called from.
+It is meant to be bound to the shell key bindings you want to work in the terminal zone map, ``mistty-prompt-map``.

     For example, searching in the shell command history is usually bound to :kbd:`C-r`, MisTTY binds that to :kbd:`M-r`, like comint